 Welcome to the South Wales and West (SWW) Branch of the Omnibus Society.

-The Bulletin is available to all members and is a great way to keep in touch, but it is sometimes difficult to organise events that can be accessible from all over our area.
 Our annual AGM takes place in Bristol, being more or less the centre of our area, in mid-March, and is followed by a talk by an invited speaker.
 This and other meetings, tours, talks, and the pre-Christmas Cardiff Quiz (where we compete against teams from other enthusiast groups) are all listed on our calendar page.

 Members' photographs illustrate some recent events in our area.